Easy No Sew Burlap Table Runner

 - Cut a piece that measures 20 in. wide by your desired length.
 To find that length just measure the length of your table.

 - Add 20 – 25 inches to each end.
 For example here’s how I figured mine:

 72 + 25 + 25 = 122 inches

-122 inches = 3 1/3 yards (approx)
+122 inches = 3 1/3 yards (approx.)

 I rounded up and cut my runner 3 1/2 yards long

 First, pictured above, gather one end of the table runner together with your hands, and tie with a piece of twine.
-Tuck something green and preferably fresh in the twine.
-I used rosemary sprigs but you could use anything.
-Bittersweet or colorful leaves would be especially pretty for fall and boxwood would be perfect for Christmas.
+Repeat with the other end.
+Tuck something green, and preferably fresh, in the twine.
+I used rosemary sprigs, but you could use anything.
+Bittersweet or colorful leaves would be especially pretty for fall, and boxwood would be perfect for Christmas.

-Thread a piece of twine through the loop in the back of the bow and tie it to the ends of your runner.
+Thread a piece of twine through the loop in the back of the bow, and tie it to the ends of your runner.
 As you can see I left the rosemary still attached.
-I sort of like it peeking out from behind the bow.
+I like the way it peeks out from behind the bow.

-I know burlap isn’t for everyone but I hope I made at least a few non-believers see the light!
+I know burlap isn’t for everyone, but I hope I made at least a few non-believers see the light!
 I’ll be back in a few days…until then be happy and safe.

 - burlap table runner with ruffles